Domestic enrolments | International enrolments

 placements, part time available by approval.

 Please be aware that supply of clinical placements does not always meet the demand provided through ClinEdSA or industry.
 Learners should be aware that EQUALS cannot guarantee commencement dates of clinical placements and some learners may experience delays.
 EQUALS does not accept responsibility in this instance and learners should seek advice if they have any concerns.

 There are many reasons why people choose to learn at EQUALS.

-For over 20 years EQUALS has built a reputation for excellence in industry.
+For 25 years EQUALS has built a reputation for excellence in industry.
 Our Nursing and Health Graduates enjoy excellent career and higher learning opportunities.

 Our Institute offers a unique level of personal service and customised support.
 Our friendly team is committed to helping you achieve your goals.

 Enrolment Process: EQUALS encourages all individuals to develop their human potential.
 As an RTO providing vocational education and training, our learners reflect diverse cultural, linguistic and career and life experiences.
 They are people who: